 To properly plan and prepare to power your home with solar energy, there are a few steps to follow.
-After deciding which solar option makes the most sense for you, follow the steps after step 3 to maximize your experience when working with a solar installation company.
-Going solar can require a high upfront investment, ensure that you take the best steps when buying solar panels for your home.
+Going solar can require a high upfront investment, so take the right steps when buying solar panels for your home.
 Follow these 7 steps, for the best way to buy solar panels for your house:

 Will going solar reduce your home’s electricity cost?
 The primary reason most people look into solar is that they are trying to reduce the cost of their electricity bill every month.
 The first step of going solar is to determine if solar will benefit you by looking at how much you’re paying for electricity on an annual basis.